How it was captured, the making of a photograph.

 I get literally hundreds of messages a month on social media asking how did you do that? or more to the point how can I do that?

-I also provide group workshops and one to one tuition click here for more details.
+I also run group workshops and one to one tuition photography workshops you can click here for more details if you want.

 Firstly I took this Photography at Long Strand Beach, just outside Clonakilty, West Cork, Ireland.